 Reason: From the documentation provided the visitors noted that there is a focus on children and families in the curriculum content and that the practice placement settings are in child and family social work settings.
-In discussions with the programme team it was highlighted that the curriculum content delivered at the summer institute and recall days would include all aspects of social work practice, delivered in the context of being a professional working in the sphere of child and family social work.
-This was emphasised as the programme team consider that effective child and family social work requires students to be knowledgeable about all aspects of the profession, both from the child and family perspective and the adult perspective.
-To ensure that students will experience other areas of social work practice they will be expected to undertake three "contrasting placements" that will be provided by their placement provider as part of their overall placement experience.
-The visitors also noted that there is an expectation that students will become immersed in an area of social work that is not part of the caseload of a child and family focused team at a placement provider.
-As a result of this. students will be able to lead and develop the learning of other students in these areas (Programme handbook, page 16).
+In discussions with the programme team it was highlighted that the curriculum content delivered at the summer institute and recall days would include aspects of social work practice outside the sphere of child and family social work.
+It was also highlighted that students would experience other areas of social work practice during three required "contrasting placements" that would be provided by their placement provider as part of their overall placement experience.
+The visitors also noted that there is an expectation that students will become immersed in an area of social work outside of child and family settings.
+As a result of this, students will be able to lead and develop the learning of other students in these areas (Programme handbook, page 16).
 However, from the evidence provided the visitors could not determine how the programme will set and assess relevant learning outcomes to ensure that students will gain the knowledge of the adult perspective and orientation in social work, as articulated in the relevant curriculum guidance from the professional body.
-In particular the visitors could not determine how the learning outcomes of the programme, as articulated, will ensure that students develop an understanding of service users who are experiencing issues such as mental health, learning disabilities. or physical disabilities.
-The visitors could also not determine how the curriculum and learning outcomes will ensure that students develop an understanding of the issues faced by older people and the role and responsibilities of a social worker in these situations.
-Therefore the visitors require the programme team to provide further evidence of how the programme's curriculum and learning outcomes will ensure that students develop an understanding of the adult perspective and orientation in social work as articulated in relevant curriculum guidance from the professional body.
+In particular the visitors could not determine how the learning outcomes of the programme ensure that students develop an understanding of service users who are experiencing issues such as mental health, learning disabilities, or physical disabilities.
+The visitors could also not determine how students develop an understanding of issues faced by older people.
+Therefore the visitors require the programme team to provide further evidence of how the programme's curriculum will ensure that students develop an understanding of the adult perspective and orientation in social work as articulated in relevant curriculum guidance from the professional body.
 In this way the visitors will be able to consider how the programme reflects the philosophy, core values and knowledge base of the relevant curriculum guidance from the professional body for the social work profession.